 Here’s what a substantive programme for revenue should cover at minimum on an IFRS 15 engagement.

-Select a sample of transactions around the period end (the last two weeks before and first two weeks after year-end).
-For each, trace the revenue entry to the point at which control transferred under IFRS 15.38.
+For cut-off: select a sample of transactions around the period end (the last two weeks before and first two weeks after year-end).
+For each, trace the revenue entry to the point at which control transferred under IFRS 15.38 .
 Compare that date to the period in which the client recorded the revenue.
+If you’re using the ciferi ISA 320 materiality calculator, set your tolerable misstatement for the cut-off population based on performance materiality (PM), not overall materiality.

 The most effective cut-off procedure for product sales is matching the invoice date to the shipping or delivery documentation.
 But IFRS 15 changed the benchmark.
 The question isn’t “when was it shipped?”
 It’s “when did control transfer?”
 IFRS 15.38 lists five indicators of control transfer: the entity has a present right to payment, the customer has legal title, the entity has transferred physical possession, the customer has the significant risks and rewards of ownership, and the customer has accepted the asset.
 For most standard product sales, physical delivery is the transfer point.
 But for bill-and-hold arrangements, consignment sales, delivered goods subject to customer acceptance, or goods shipped with right-of-return clauses, the transfer point may differ from the delivery date by weeks or even months.
 Test the control transfer point, not the logistics date.

-Confirm a sample of large or unusual transactions directly with the counterparty under ISA 505.
-Select transactions that fall outside normal trading patterns (large one-off sales, sales to new customers, sales recorded in the last week of the period).
+For occurrence: confirm a sample of large or unusual transactions directly with the counterparty under ISA 505 .
+Select transactions that fall outside normal trading patterns (large one-off sales, sales to new customers, sales near the period end, or sales with unusual terms).
 Positive confirmation works better than negative for fraud-risk populations because the absence of a response from a negative confirmation tells you nothing.
 If the counterparty doesn’t respond to a positive confirmation, ISA 505.12 requires you to perform alternative procedures.
-For revenue, that means examining subsequent cash receipts, proof of delivery signed by the customer, and contract documentation that corroborates the sale independently of the client’s own records.
+For revenue, that means examining subsequent cash receipts and proof of delivery signed by the customer, together with contract documentation that corroborates the sale independently of the client’s own records.

-For any contract with multiple performance obligations, recalculate the client’s allocation.
+For accuracy and allocation: for any contract with multiple performance obligations, recalculate the client’s allocation.
 Obtain standalone selling prices (or the estimation approach the client used) and verify the mathematical allocation.
 This isn’t a sampling exercise.
 You need to test every contract where the allocation is material.

-Examine the client’s constraint assessment under IFRS 15.56–58.
+For variable consideration: examine the client’s constraint assessment under IFRS 15.56 –58.
 Pull historical data on actual versus estimated variable consideration for prior periods.
 If the client consistently overestimates or underestimates, you have a bias indicator that needs to go into the ISA 240 fraud risk discussion.

 What to do when the client has over-time recognition

 Over-time revenue under IFRS 15.35 introduces a measurement risk that point-in-time sales don’t have.
-The client recognises revenue progressively based on a measure of progress (input method or output method, per IFRS 15.41–45), and the audit risk shifts from existence and cut-off to accuracy.
-Your procedure tests whether the measure of progress is appropriate, whether the inputs to the calculation are reliable, and whether the estimate at year-end is reasonable.
+The client recognises revenue progressively based on a measure of progress (input method or output method, per IFRS 15.41 –45), and the audit risk shifts from existence and cut-off to accuracy.
+Your procedure tests whether the measure of progress is appropriate and whether the inputs to the calculation produce a reasonable estimate at year-end.

 For output-method contracts (milestones, units delivered, surveys of work performed), verify the milestone or output measurement independently.
-If the client claims 75% completion based on an internal project manager’s assessment, obtain supporting evidence: inspection reports, customer sign-offs on milestones, or independent quantity surveys.
+If the client claims 75% completion based on an internal project manager’s assessment, obtain supporting evidence: inspection reports, customer sign-offs on milestones, independent quantity surveys, or third-party assessments.
 The client’s own project tracking system is not independent evidence of the output measure.

 Worked example: Brouwer Machining B.V.